woctezuma/steam-portal/README.md

 -   [`steampi`](https://github.com/woctezuma/steampi): download app details (including release date) through Steam API, and match names with appIDs,
 -   [`steam-api`](https://github.com/woctezuma/steam-api): download a list of all appIDs through Steam API, then download their app details, create an aggregate similar to SteamSpy's (but more exhaustive), finally analyze store attributes and map tags.

-NB: store descriptions can be aggregated for [later processing](https://github.com/woctezuma/steam-portal#i-store-descriptions).
+NB: With `steam-api`, store descriptions can also be aggregated for [later processing](https://github.com/woctezuma/steam-portal#i-store-descriptions).

 ## VIII.
 Data snapshots